kvarak/dnd/docs/_Classes/warlock.md

 | 8 | You unthinkingly, deliberately destroy objects. |

 ### Destructive Potential
-Beginning at 1st level, you carry the destructive power of your patron within all that you do.
+You carry the destructive power of your patron within all that you do.
 Any of your spells or attacks deal double damage to structures and objects that are not worn or carried by a creature.

 ### Monstrous Roar
-At 6th level, you can release the primal fury of your patron in a single, terrifying roar.
+You can release the primal fury of your patron in a single, terrifying roar.
 As a ***bonus action*** or as a ***reaction*** when you are the target of an attack, you may bellow out a horrifying roar that rattles your opponents.

-Any hostile creatures that can hear you within 30 feet of you must make a Wisdom saving throw against your spell save DC.
+Any hostile creatures within 30 ft that can hear you must make a Wisdom saving throw against your spell save DC.
 A creature that fails this saving throw is frightened of you until the end of your next turn.

 If you used this ability as a ***reaction*** and the creature that targeted you fails its save, that condition confers disadvantage on the triggering attack roll.

 After you use this ability, you must complete a short rest before you may use it again.

 ### Unstoppable Rage
-Starting at 10th level, the rage of your patron pushes you onward, making you an unstoppable force of destruction.
+The rage of your patron pushes you onward, making you an unstoppable force of destruction.
 When you would be reduced to 0 hit points, you may use your ***reaction*** to regain a number of hit points equal to your warlock level.

 After you use this ability, you must complete a short rest before you may use it again.

 ### Spawn of the Monstrosity
-Once you reach 14th level, you can allow the might and fury of your patron to overwhelm your physical form, causing a transformation into a gigantic monster in their likeness.
+You can allow the might and fury of your patron to overwhelm your physical form, causing a transformation into a gigantic monster in their likeness.

 You can use an ***action*** on your turn to undergo the transformation, which lasts for one minute, until you end it with another action, or until your new form reaches 0 hit points.
 For the duration, you replace all of your statistics with those of a monstrosity spawn, listed here.
 You are unable to speak or cast spells while in this form.